-This post is about 10 cool and surprising things that happened when I started walking regularly this year.
+This post is about 10 surprising results of walking consistently this year.

 A Genius for Sauntering